 Here’s an example of how I did my pork – the photo on the left shows how low the front side is, then on the right, it is more levelled out after propping it up with a ball of foil.

 8. Crank up the heat – After the pork flesh is broken down so its nice and juicy, now it’s time for the crackling.
 Crank up that heat, and this is what comes out.

 There’s not even a speck of rubbery skin on that pork.
 Most of it has bubbled up beautifully and the small parts that haven’t are still ridiculously crispy.

-The pork is made for reheating in the microwave under cling wrap, in a moist environment.
+Reheat the pork in the microwave under cling wrap, in a moist environment.